csci104/site/labs/lab8/index.md

 ### a) Circular permutation

 Example: 10 students are sitting in a cirle.
-How many arrangements are there if two arrangements are considered the same if for each person, the neighbors of that person in both arrangements are the same?
+How many arrangements are there if two arrangements are considered the same if every student has the same neighbors in the two arrangements?

 Generalization: If there are $n$ students, then the number of possible arrangements is: